code-dot-org/ejs-webpack-loader/README.md

-# ejs-webpack-loader for webpack 4.x
+# @code-dot-org/ejs-webpack-loader for webpack 4.x

 EJS loader for [webpack](http://webpack.github.io/).
 Uses [ejs](https://github.com/mde/ejs) function to compile templates.

+## Fork

+This is a fork of [rorkflash/ejs-webpack-loader](https://github.com/rorkflash/ejs-webpack-loader) and includes the following changes to mitigate some transitive vulnerabilities:

+* bump ejs to 3.x
+* bump loader-utils to 2.x

 ## Installation

-`npm install ejs-webpack-loader`
+`npm install @code-dot-org/ejs-webpack-loader`

 ## Config Setup examples as module loader